grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 # Grafana mimir-continuous-test

-As a developer, you can use the standalone mimir-continuous-test tool to continuously run smoke tests on live Grafana Mimir clusters.
+As a developer, you can use the standalone mimir-continuous-test tool to run smoke tests on live Grafana Mimir clusters.
 This tool identifies a class of bugs that could be difficult to spot during development.
+Two operating modes are supported:

+- As a continuously running deployment in your environment, mimir-continuous-test can be used to detect issues on a live Grafana Mimir cluster over time.
+- As an ad-hoc smoke test tool, mimir-continuous-test can be used to validate basic functionality after configuration changes are made to a Grafana Mimir cluster.

 ## Download mimir-continuous-test